chakra-ui/chakra-ui/.changeset/five-waves-fly.md

 ---
 "@chakra-ui/react": patch
+"@chakra-ui/hooks": patch
+"@chakra-ui/theme": patch
 ---

 - Remove unused `react-lorem-component` dependency which was causing a warning during install.

+- Fix issue where `useId` and `useConst` was not exported from the hooks package.

 - **Popover**: Fix issue where popover doesn't use the correct zIndex token.